 Community & neighbourhoods

-Over the past decade, research has reflected that some of the happiest and most content people in life are a 20-minute stroll from all services and community incentives they need access to day-to-day, whether it’s access to shops, green spaces, cycle ways, medical facilities, public transport, schools or leisure/sporting centres.
+Over the past decade, research has reflected that some of the happiest and most content people in life are a 20-minute stroll from all services and community incentives they need access to day-to-day, whether it’s shops, green spaces, cycle ways, medical facilities, public transport, schools or leisure/sporting centres.
 Coined ‘20-minute neighbourhoods’, it’s fast becoming a growing trend in shaping where and how people want to live to increase their community and neighbourhood living satisfaction.
 COVID-19 has sparked renewed interest in this concept.
 The way we design and build neighbourhoods and communities affects residents’ social connections, sense of community and social capital.
 Designing facilities and spaces to encourage meeting, gathering and social interaction contributes to socially inclusive communities.
 If distance from core amenities is an issue in your area, it’s not only your local council’s responsibility to build a sense of community and neighbourly connection – you can take matters into your hands too!
 Better connection in your community and a safe, pleasant, helpful neighbourhood feel is great for our mental health.

 The American Psychiatric Association recognises climate change poses a threat to public health, including mental health, and that those with mental health disorders are disproportionately impacted by the consequences of climate change.
 The mental health consequences of events linked to a changing global climate include mild stress and distress, high-risk coping behaviour such as increased alcohol use and, occasionally, mental disorders such as depression, anxiety and post-traumatic stress.
 Climate change-related impacts can also lead to job loss, force people to move, or lead to a loss of social support and community resources – all of which have mental health consequences.
 In addition, anticipation of extreme weather events and concern about the phenomenon of climate change can be stressful.
 Extreme weather events such as large storms, flooding, droughts and heat waves are likely to become more frequent or more intense with climate change, and experiencing these types of events can cause significant stress and distress for many and can contribute to more serious mental health issues.
 Individual actions people can take to prepare and respond to emergency and disaster events to manage feelings of anxiousness include: making and practicing household emergency plans; caring for yourself through healthy habits; building connections with family, friends, neighbours and others to create strong social networks; taking steps to mitigate the adverse impacts of climate change on yourself and your family; and learning resilience interventions and adopting coping practices.